S. (Dorst novel)

 S. is a 2013 novel written by Doug Dorst and conceived by J. J. Abrams.
 The novel is unusual in its format, presented as a story within a story.
-It is composed of the novel Ship of Theseus (by a fictional author), hand-written notes filling the book's margins as a dialogue between two college students hoping to uncover the author's mysterious identity and the novel's secret, plus loose supplementary materials tucked in between pages.
+It is composed of the novel Ship of Theseus (by a fictional author), hand-written notes filling the book's margins as a dialogue between two college students hoping to uncover the author's mysterious identity and the novel's secret, plus loose supplementary materials tucked in between the pages.

 Description

-S. is presented in the form of a novel called Ship of Theseus written by a fictional, elusive author named V. M. Straka and published in 1949.
+S. is presented in the form of a novel called Ship of Theseus, written by a fictional, elusive author named V. M. Straka and published in 1949.
 Beyond the black slipcover with the S. title, no reference is made to Dorst or Abrams, and the only reference to the book's true publishing information appears in fine print inside the back cover.
 The publication information is printed under a mock-up of a high school library's check-out history of the book, spanning the years 1957 to 2000.

 Removed from the slipcover, S. is designed to appear entirely as a copy of the standalone novel Ship of Theseus written by Straka that was borrowed from and never returned to the Laguna Verde High School Library.
 The pages are worn and yellowed with library stamps in the front and back cover and stains on the pages.
 The book's spine is labeled with a library sticker marking the novel's location number in the Dewey Decimal Classification.

 The novel can be read alone in its entirety.
 Presented as Straka's nineteenth and final novel before his mysterious death, Ship of Theseus tells the story of an amnesiac on a strange journey to discover himself.
 In the metafictional narrative, Straka's enigmatic life and death are considered one of the literary world's greatest mysteries and enshrouded by conspiracy theories and claims of espionage and assassination.
 His identity is indicated to be the subject of much scholarly debate as evidenced by a foreword and footnotes from F. X. Caldeira, described as Straka's chosen translator for many of his books, including Ship of Theseus, though even Caldeira never encountered Straka face-to-face.